Teaching Support policy

 2.6 Marker preparation time

 Sufficient hours should be included in bids for role hours for each marking task (i.e. piece of coursework, midterm, etc) to cover preparation for marking and liaison with the course lecturer.
 E.g. If it takes 2 hours to prepare for a piece of marking, and then up to 20 hours to do the marking, then each position should have 22 hours.

 3. PGR Student Employment Rules

 3.1 PGR student engagement in teaching

-Permission from the student’s Principal Supervisor to undertake teaching support provider roles is only required when appointments to teaching support roles exceed a total of 100 hours work in a year.
+Permission from the student’s Principal Supervisor to undertake teaching support provider roles is only required when appointments to teaching support roles exceed a total of 100 hours for any given semester or 200 hours across the two taught semesters.
 The Principal Supervisor will be notified once this limit is reached.
 Engagement with activities should be reported in the annual formal PGR progress reports.
 The Principal Supervisor can approve up to 50 hours per semester of additional hours and anything above that requires consultation with the Director of Teaching, Deputy Director of Graduate School and Head of Student Services.
 Activities should be reported in the annual formal PGR progress reports.

 3.2 Workload Restrictions

 These restrictions do not apply to PGR students during their submission period.

 3.3 Tier 4 Restrictions

 For students on Tier 4 visas, constraints on employment set by the UK Home Office will apply.
 Postgraduate research students on Tier 4 visas are permitted to work a maximum of 20 hours in any given week, during term time.
 This workload limit includes employment external to the University.

 3.4 Scholarship Restrictions